 In the seventh oracle, God announces a reversal of His previous actions (7:14).
 The Babylonian exile was God's purposeful punishment for a long history of disobedience.
 (TLSB)

-your fathers angered me.
+your fathers provoked me to wrath.
 (CSB)

 not relent.
 Because Judah required severe discipline, God stayed the course.
 (TLSB)